Certificates

 In demanding environments where safety is paramount, protective clothing plays a pivotal role in safeguarding individuals from the hazards of heat and flame.

 Our products meet various heat and fire standards, with fire protection rendering fabric self-extinguishing and enabling it to suppress sparks.
 It’s important to note that this doesn’t guarantee complete non-combustibility.
-Holes or discolouration can still appear in a fire-resistant fabric.
+Holes or discoloration can still appear in a fire-resistant fabric.

 Fire protection can be achieved through three methods: post-treatment, fabric absorption, or inherent technology.
 Post-treatment involves chemical finishing, such as applying a fire-resistant liquid.
 This method means that the fire protection qualities are less durable and can fade with washing.

-That’s why we use fabric absorption and inherent technology to embed fire protection within the fibre itself.
+That’s why we use fabric absorption and inherent technology to embed fire protection within the fiber itself.
 With these techniques, fire protection remains integral — always — no matter how many times your garment is washed.

 Files